The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 5.1 You should let your line manager know that you are pregnant as soon as is reasonably practical so that a risk assessment can be carried out.
 This may be in confidence, and you should agree with your line manager when others can be told.

-5.2 In order to be eligible for leave and pay, you must notify your manager and inform the Staff Hub by completing the Maternity Leave Request Form no later than the end of the 15th week before the expected week of childbirth of:
+5.2 To be eligible for leave and pay, you must notify your manager and inform the Staff Hub by completing the Maternity Leave Request Form no later than the end of the 15th week before the expected week of childbirth of:

 - The fact that you are pregnant;